-2.2.5.
+2.2.6.
 Envelope

-BeatChop has an ADR (Attack, Decay, Release) Envelope generator that applies to all slices.
+BeatChop conforms amplitude for all slices to an ADR (Attack, Decay, Release) Envelope generator.

-2.2.6.
+2.2.7.
 Auto-mapping

 For performance convenience, BeatChop always utilizes all 64 available slice MIDI keys (C2 - D#7 / See APPENDIX I), regardless of the number of steps you set the buffer to.
 When the last slice is mapped to a MIDI key, BeatChop will restart mapping the next, to slice #1 and so on, until all 64 slice keys are mapped.